Python-PyQt/PyQt6-Docs/descriptions/QtCore/QUrl-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Convenient interface for working with URLs
-    :digest: 0b6a3ea131a20e4dcf2b4099b6f94fe7
+    :digest: ca78e9fd8d9b0ba93f4964a38dee02a5

 The :sip:ref:`~PyQt6.QtCore.QUrl` class provides a convenient interface for working with URLs.

 It can parse and construct URLs in both encoded and unencoded form. :sip:ref:`~PyQt6.QtCore.QUrl` also has support for internationalized domain names (IDNs).

-The most common way to use :sip:ref:`~PyQt6.QtCore.QUrl` is to initialize it via the constructor by passing a QString.
-Otherwise, :sip:ref:`~PyQt6.QtCore.QUrl.setUrl` can also be used.
+The most common way to use :sip:ref:`~PyQt6.QtCore.QUrl` is to initialize it via the constructor by passing a QString containing a full URL. :sip:ref:`~PyQt6.QtCore.QUrl` objects can also be created from a :sip:ref:`~PyQt6.QtCore.QByteArray` containing a full URL using :sip:ref:`~PyQt6.QtCore.QUrl.fromEncoded`, or heuristically from incomplete URLs using :sip:ref:`~PyQt6.QtCore.QUrl.fromUserInput`.
+The URL representation can be obtained from a :sip:ref:`~PyQt6.QtCore.QUrl` using either :sip:ref:`~PyQt6.QtCore.QUrl.toString` or :sip:ref:`~PyQt6.QtCore.QUrl.toEncoded`.

 URLs can be represented in two forms: encoded or unencoded.
 The unencoded representation is suitable for showing to users, but the encoded representation is typically what you would send to a web server.
-For example, the unencoded URL "http://bühler.example.com/List of applicants.xml" would be sent to the server as "http://xn--bhler-kva.example.com/List%20of%20applicants.xml".
+For example, the unencoded URL "http://bühler.example.com/List of applicants.xml" would be sent to the server as "http://xn–bhler-kva.example.com/List%20of%20applicants.xml".

 A URL can also be constructed piece by piece by calling :sip:ref:`~PyQt6.QtCore.QUrl.setScheme`, :sip:ref:`~PyQt6.QtCore.QUrl.setUserName`, :sip:ref:`~PyQt6.QtCore.QUrl.setPassword`, :sip:ref:`~PyQt6.QtCore.QUrl.setHost`, :sip:ref:`~PyQt6.QtCore.QUrl.setPort`, :sip:ref:`~PyQt6.QtCore.QUrl.setPath`, :sip:ref:`~PyQt6.QtCore.QUrl.setQuery` and :sip:ref:`~PyQt6.QtCore.QUrl.setFragment`.
 Some convenience functions are also available: :sip:ref:`~PyQt6.QtCore.QUrl.setAuthority` sets the user name, password, host and port. :sip:ref:`~PyQt6.QtCore.QUrl.setUserInfo` sets the user name and password at once.